 Lazada Birthday Festival.
-Lazada celebrates its birthday between March and April, so it’s good to stay updated on when they’ll hold it each coming year.
+Lazada holds its birthday festival on the 27th of March.
 Like many e-commerce campaigns, it will offer discounts, giveaway and promotions on many of its items.
 As Indonesia’s top-ranking e-commerce platform, its birthday sales have a significant influence on driving up online sales.
 Merchants should consider listing their products on Lazada and joining the campaign during this period.

 Tokopedia Anniversary.
 Tokopedia’s birthday falls on the same day Indonesia celebrates its independence – 17th August.
 As Indonesia’s 2nd most visited e-commerce platform, its anniversary sale campaign is also a huge opportunity for merchants to boost sales.

 Mother’s Day, also known as ‘Hari Ibu’ in the Bahasa Indo, Indonesias national language, is celebrated on December 22nd.
 On this day, people usually send gifts, flowers, and greeting cards to mothers and wives.
 Merchants selling women’s clothes, cosmetics and other typical gift items should consider running a Mother’s Day promotion, ranging from discounts to bundled gift cards and complimentary gift-wrapping services.

 One constant throughout Ramadan and all the online shopping seasons in Indonesia is the draw of discounts and promotions.
 Today, there are multiple ways by which eCommerce players can promote their items to attract more customers in periods of peak shopping fervor.